 - Use the right type of plunger.
 A plunger is the “old reliable” of drain unclogging, but did you know there are three different types of plungers, each with its own specific use?

 - The cup plunger.
 This is the most common type of plunger and probably the one you’d most easily recognize.
 It has a handle with a rubber cup.
-The cup plunger works best on flat surfaces, and creates a vacuum effect to loosen clogs.
+The cup plunger works best on flat surfaces and creates a vacuum effect to loosen clogs.
 It’s most useful for bathroom and kitchen sinks and tubs.

 - The flange plunger.
-This plunger also has a cup on the end of a handle, but the difference from the cup plunger is the addition of a rubber flap that folds out from inside the cup.
+This plunger also has a cap on the end of a handle, but the difference from the cup plunger is the addition of a rubber flap that folds out from inside the cup.
 This cup/flap combo fits well over a curved toilet drain, creating the suction needed to remove a clog.
 The flap can also be folded inside the cup to create a flat plunger if needed.

 - The accordion plunger.
 This plunger looks like it sounds: a plunger with accordion-type pleats.
 Made from hard plastic, this plunger can produce a lot of suction, but it can also scratch surfaces.
 It’s only suitable for toilets.

 - Check for leaks.
 A small drip can eventually turn into a much bigger, costly leak.
-Leaks can not only affect your water pressure, but also cause damage to your home, like wood rot and pipe corrosion.
+Leaks can not only affect your water pressure but also cause damage to your home, like wood rot and pipe corrosion.
 Make it a point to check your home’s plumbing for drips and leaks on a regular basis — in addition to the bathrooms, take a look at appliances (dishwasher, washing machine, water heater) that use water.
 Prompt attention to leaks can save you a lot of trouble down the road.

 - Respect the kitchen sink.
 Most clogs in the kitchen sink and disposal are caused by things that shouldn’t be there.
 Never put any kind of oil or fat (which can congeal) or fibrous food wastes down the drain.
 You can also install a screen over the drain to catch food items that need to go in the trash.
-When using the disposal, turn on the water and the unit before adding food; let water run for 15 seconds afterward to ensure food waste has been flushed down the line.
+When using the disposal, turn on the water and the unit before adding food; let the water run for 15 seconds afterward to ensure food waste has been flushed down the line.

 - Know how to shut off the water.
-In the event you have a major leaky pipe, frozen pipes or other water disaster, it’s important to know where your main shut-off valve is located.
+In the event you have a major leaky pipe, frozen pipes, or other water disasters, it’s important to know where your main shut-off valve is located.
 The valve is almost always going to be located near the outside perimeter of your house and always on the ground floor or in the basement or crawl space.
 If your home is built on a slab, the shut-off valve is probably going to be near the water heater or under the kitchen sink.

 There will be times that you simply need a professional to do the job, so be sure you have a licensed, reliable local plumber on your list of repair specialists.
-A family-owned company, Howell Services is fully licensed, insured and bonded, providing quality, trusted plumbing service to the Fort Bend area.
+A family-owned company, Howell Services is fully licensed, insured, and bonded, providing quality, trusted plumbing service to the Fort Bend area.
 We offer competitive pricing and a 100% Satisfaction Guarantee.
 Let us help you with your plumbing problems, big or small.
-Call us today to schedule your repair service or a comprehensive plumbing inspection.
+Call us today to schedule your repair service or comprehensive plumbing inspection.